Pocket Movie Camera

 “I was very impressed by the ingenuity that went into this device… So many clever ideas in such a small package!
 My hat is off to you.”
 Andy Baird, Oct.
 3, 2019

-In a meeting of the Kodak president and V.P.’s, I showed the camera to President Walt Fallon who turned to Les Quigley, VP of manufacturing and said, “I’m going to hang a picture of this over your desk”.
+In a meeting of the Kodak president and V.P.’s, I showed the camera to President Walt Fallon who turned to Les Quigley, VP of manufacturing, and said “I’m going to hang a picture of this over your desk”.
 Nov.
 1976.

 Why it was not put on the market: